yuiseki/devin-gyazo/README.md

 # devin-gyazo

-A Node.js CLI tool for Devin to capture and upload screenshots to Gyazo.
+A CLI tool for Devin to capture and upload screenshots to Gyazo.

-The verbs "Gyazoる" and "Gyazoって" mean "to capture and upload a screenshot to Gyazo".
+The verbs "Gyazo it" and "Gyazo now" mean "to capture and upload a screenshot to Gyazo and share it".

 **Important**: When your owner says "Please Gyazo it", you must share the resulting Gyazo link with them.